 The Indian Act, created in 1876, didn’t just appear out of nowhere.
 Like most legislation, it had to have been the product of research, documentation, consultation and public support.
 The news media of the day, therefore, played an instrumental role in rallying the citizenry and providing politicians their talking points.

 Shocking headlines portraying First Nations as savage threats regularly appeared in journals and missionary newspapers at the time.
-These also proved useful for creating, in 1877, the Dominion Police, also known as the North-West Mounted Police.
-They became the RCMP, who today claim they were formed to guard Parliament and protect First Nations peoples.
+These also proved useful for creating, in 1868, the Dominion Police, who joined with the North West Mounted Police before they became the RCMP.
+Today, the RCMP claim they were formed to guard Parliament and protect First Nations peoples.

 But scholars say the force was created mainly to enforce the Indian Act.
 The purpose of the Mounties “effectively, was to clear the plains, the Prairies, of Indigenous people,” says Steve Hewitt, who teaches at the University of Birmingham and has written three books about the RCMP’s history.
 “Ultimately, they were there to displace Indigenous people, to move them onto reserves whether they were willing to go or not.”